-- Reading and writing embedded MPU registers and memory areas - Executing the contents of an environment variable, handling it as a script (sequence of U-Boot commands) - Checking Ethernet link between the target board and the host PC (ping) - Booting the Linux kernel from Ethernet network (by TFTP) instead of using a kernel on Flash memory (bootm, tftp, tftpboot).
+- Reading and writing embedded MPU registers and memory areas - Executing the contents of an environment variable, handling it as a script (sequence of U-Boot commands) - Checking the ethernet link between the target board and the host PC (ping) - Booting the Linux kernel from the ethernet network (by TFTP) instead of using a kernel on Flash memory (bootm, tftp, tftpboot). - Note: Each command has a short name.
+For example you can type "print" instead of "printenv", as in the previous example, or "savee" instead of "saveenv".

-2.7 Connecting the evaluation board to a LAN
+2.8 Connecting the evaluation board to a LAN